G5/omniauth-g5/README.md

   * `expires_at` - timestamp of the expiry time
 * `extra` - extra information returned from the auth server, including the raw user data and custom fields specific to G5
+  * `title` - the user's job title (may be nil)
+  * `organization_name` - the user's organization name (may be nil).
+This does not necessarily match the G5 client name.
+For example, it could be the name of a department or business unit within the client's organization.
   * `raw_info` - a hash representation of the full JSON response from the G5 auth server